airbytehq/glossary/content/term/apache hive.md

 ---
-title: "What is Apache Hive"
+title: "What is Apache Hive?"
 tags:
 - data engineering
 ---